 Have a question or comment to share with fellow CI readers?
 Post it online at the Computerized Investing discussion board.

 Last Month's Discussion

 Q: Does anyone have any thoughts on the differences, advantages, or disadvantages of the XLQ Excel plug-in from QMatix (reviewed in the Fourth Quarter 2009 issue of Computerized Investing) versus AnalyzerXL?
-Are there any other Excel plug-in
+Are there any other Excel plug-ins you would recommend?